 In line with the national strategy for the reduction of NPEs, the Bank of Greece (BoG), in cooperation with the supervisory arm of the European Central Bank (ECB), has designed an operational targets framework for NPEs management, supported by several key performance indicators.
-Pursuant to the said framework, the Greek banks submitted at the end of September 2016 a set of NPEs operational targets together with a detailed NPEs management strategy with a 3-year time horizon, which were formed on the basis of key macroeconomic assumptions.
-In September 2017, the Greek banks submitted an updated set of NPEs operational targets, together with an updated NPEs management strategy, for the years 2017-2019.
+Pursuant to the said framework, the Greek banks submitted at the end of September 2016 a set of NPEs operational targets together with a detailed NPEs management strategy with a 3-year time horizon, which is henceforth revised annually in order to align with changes in the operating environment and the Bank's strategic priorities.
+In September 2018, the Greek banks submitted an updated set of NPEs operational targets, together with an updated NPEs management strategy, for the years 2018-2021.
+According to the revised NPEs targets, the Bank's NPEs stock is projected to reach € 11.6 bn (NPE ratio 33.0%) by the end of 2019, and € 5.4 bn (NPE ratio 16.9%) by the end of 2021, representing a reduction of 70% in NPE volumes from December 2017 to 2021 (74% for Retail and 63% for Corporate).
+The mix of solutions to be used is differentiated versus the previous submission, involving securitization of NPEs, increased sales and liquidations.

-In accordance with the latest relevant BoG report issued in June 2018, in the first quarter of 2018 the Greek banks managed in total to meet the targets for the reduction in the stock of NPEs.
-More specifically, at the end of March 2018, the stock of NPEs (excluding off-balance sheet items) amounted to $\notin$ 92.4 bn or $\notin$ 1.3 bn lower than the targeted amount.
-With respect to the target for the stock of NPLs (90 days past due loans), their balances stood at $\notin$ 63.9 bn, an amount equal to the respective target.
-As at 30 June 2018, the Bank has reduced the stock of NPEs by $\notin$ 0.8 bn since 31 December 2017 to $\notin$ 17.3 bn (including loans to customers accounted for at fair value through profit or loss) outperforming the respective target submitted to SSM by $\notin$ 0.5 bn.
+In accordance with the latest relevant BoG report issued in September 2018, in the first half of 2018 the Greek banks managed in total to meet the targets for the reduction in the stock of NPEs.
+More specifically, at the end of June 2018, the stock of NPEs (excluding off-balance sheet items) amounted to \in 88.6 bn or \in 1.6 bn lower than the targeted amount.
+With respect to the target for the stock of NPLs (90 days past due loans), their balances stood at \in 61.0 bn or \in 0.3 bn higher than the targeted amount.
+As at

+30 September 2018, the Bank has reduced the stock of NPEs by € 2 bn since 31 December 2017 to € 16.1 bn which compares to a revised target of € 16 bn submitted to SSM in September 2018.